ginobean/clean-cobol/README.md

     perform proc-7
 ---

-IDEAL USE CASE:
+## IDEAL USE CASE:

 The ideal use case for this script, is when you are looking to maintain a COBOL code base which already has a regression test suite associated with it, to verify continued correct operation of the code.

+Once you've verified correctness, via regression testing, the resulting code, cleaned/filtered by *clean-cobol.py* should be notably easier to maintain going forwards.

-USAGE EXAMPLES:
+### USAGE EXAMPLES:

     # removes trailing dots, from each statement in procedure division.
     # inserts and annotates code block terminators.